dotnet/systemweb-adapters/docs/session-state/session.md

 - `Microsoft.AspNetCore.SystemWebAdapters.ISessionState`: This describes the state of a session object.
 It is used as the backing of the `System.Web.SessionState.HttpSessionState` type.

 ## Serialization
 Since the adapters provide the ability to work with strongly-typed session state, we must be able to serialize and deserialize types.
-This is accomplished through implementation of the type `Microsoft.AspnetCore.SysteWebAdapters.SessionState.Serialization.ISessionSerializer`, of which a JSON implementation is provided.
+This is customized through the `Microsoft.AspNetCore.SystemWebAdapters.SessionState.Serialization.ISessionKeySerializer`.

-Serialization and deserialization of session keys requires additional information which is configured via the `JsonSessionSerializerOptions`:
+A default JSON implementation is provided that is configured via the `JsonSessionSerializerOptions`:

-- `ThrowOnUnknownSessionKey` - Gets or sets if an unknown key should cause serialization to fail or if it will log a warning and ignore it.
 - `RegisterKey<T>(string)` - Registers a session key to a known type.
 This is required in order to serialize/deserialize the session state correctly.
 If a key is found that there is no registration for, an error will be thrown and session will not be available.

 To use the default JSON backed implementation, add a package reference to [Microsoft.AspNetCore.SystemWebAdapters.SessionState](https://www.nuget.org/packages/Microsoft.AspNetCore.SystemWebAdapters.SessionState) and add the following to the startup: